BBieri/Thesis/README.md

 # Thesis

-This repository contains the replication code to replicate the thesis “THESIS TITLE” by Bernhard Bieri in fulfillment of the Master in International Economics of the Geneva Graduate Institute.
+This repository contains the replication code to replicate the thesis titled “The Impact of Global Environmental Governance on Innovation;
+Revisiting the Porter Hypothesis at the International Level” by Bernhard Bieri in fulfillment of the Master in International Economics of the Geneva Graduate Institute.

 ## How to replicate this thesis: